KerorinNorthFox/osu-framework-wiki-ja/Setting-up-your-first-project.md

 ## Getting started
 ### Creating a new project

-To get started, a custom osu! game base project has been made available as a template pack in the .NET Core command line interface.
+To get started, a custom osu! game base project has been made available as a template pack in the .NET command line interface.
 Using this template, it is possible to quickly and easily generate a new project using `osu-framework` as a starting point for creating your own game.

 1. In your command line utility of choice, navigate to the folder in which you want to create the project.
-2. Make sure the `osu-framework`  project template is downloaded by running `dotnet new -i ppy.osu.Framework.Templates`.
+2. Make sure the `osu-framework`  project template is downloaded by running `dotnet new install ppy.osu.Framework.Templates`.
+3. Run `dotnet new osu-framework-game -n <MyNewProjectName>` to generate a new folder containing the project.

+   > **Warning**
-3. Run `dotnet new osu-framework-game -n <MyNewProjectName>` to generate a new folder containing the project. **IMPORTANT: Do not use spaces or hyphens in your project name.
-This does not play nice with the templating system.**
+   > Do not use spaces or hyphens in your project name.
+This does not play nice with the templating system.

 4. Open the folder, and open `MyNewProjectName.sln` to begin!

 > In addition to the `osu-framework-game` template, a template named `osu-framework-flappy-game` is also available which serves as an example of creating a basic, but feature complete game with `osu-framework`.